matjaz99/alertmonitor/README.md

 - Journal - history of all events
 - Active - only active alerts
 - Targets - alerts sorted by targets
-- Statistics - some information
+- Statistics - general information

-Alertmonitor correlates alerts firing and resolving to display active alarms (ie. alarms which haven't received clear yet).
+Alertmonitor correlates firing alerts and resolving alerts to display current state of active alarms.

 Alerts can easily be filtered by tags.